Our People

 Creating Opportunities

 Though the mining industry has traditionally had a predominantly male workforce, Hecla seeks to create more opportunities for women in the Company.
-We participate in the Women in Mining organization, and women made up 10% of our total workforce in 2021 and 22% at the managerial level.
+We participate in the Women in Mining organization, and in 2023, women made up 10% of our total workforce and 22% of our professional/managerial positions.
 We have implemented programs to foster the hiring and retention of women including the creation of networking opportunities with senior executives and Board members.

 Promoting Diverse Cultures